'NCIS: LA': WWE Legend Set to Return For Major Role

 'NCIS: Los Angeles' Gets Help From Returning WWE Star Goldberg, Boxer Evander Holyfield in Upcoming Episode

-The next new episode of NCIS: Los Angeles will feature two major sports stars.
-WWE star Bill Goldberg, hot off his surprising Universal Championship at Super ShowDown on Thursday, will reprise his recurring role as DOJ Agent Lance Hamilton in the March 8 episode "Watch Over Me."
-Boxing champion Evander Holyfield will make his NCIS: LA debut as FBI Special Agent Sutherland.
+Sunday night's new episode of NCIS: Los Angeles will feature two major sports stars: WWE star Bill Goldberg, hot off his surprising Universal Championship at Super ShowDown, will reprise his recurring role as DOJ Agent Lance Hamilton in the March 8 episode, "Watch Over Me."
+Additionally, Boxing champion Evander Holyfield will also make his NCIS: LA debut as FBI Special Agent Sutherland.

 According to the CBS episode description, "Watch Over Me" finds the team investigating the death of an FBI agent who was killed while trying to pin down the location of another undercover agent.
 The team also has to find the missing agent before the criminals who were tracking him do.